sarmijavier/sarmijavier/README.md

 Full Stack Developer
 --------------------

-I am Javier, a student and an experienced and passionate full stack developer.
-I have been working on projects with Python(Flask), Js(React) and agile methodologies.
-I'm focused on learning Backend development and Data science.
+I am Javier,an experienced and passionate full stack developer.
+I have been working on projects with Python, Js and agile methodologies.
+I'm focused on learning Backend development and Data Engineering.

 *   🌍  I'm based in Bogotá
 *   🖥️  See my portfolio at [My Portfolio](http://sarmijavier.com)